Garima5/data_foundations/README.md

 This is a repository showcasing my work in data cleaning, data analysis and data visualization.
 The following files are included.

-### Data analysis and visualizations using Microsot Excel
+### Data analysis and visualizations of Udacity nanodegree data using Microsot Excel
-### Data analysis using Sql
+### Data analysis of music data using Sql

-### Data analysis and visualization using Tableau
-Analyzed data pertaining to different airlines and flights using Tableau
+### Data analysis and visualization of different airlines and flight data using Tableau